 Durable Medical Equipment (DME) is any equipment that provides therapeutic benefits to a patient in need because of certain medical conditions and/or illnesses.
 A power lift recliner qualifies as a medical device, therefore in certain cases, you may be able to have some of the recliner paid for by your insurance.
 Part B medical insurance helps pay for some services and products, including ‘Lift Chairs’.

 Lift chair recliners have all the benefits of a regular recliner but with the added benefit of motorized actions.
-A lift chair is a superb aid for the elderly and disabled and has given a lot of independence to people that were unable to sit or stand without human assistance.
+A lift chair is a superb aid for the elderly and disabled.
+Many people needing human assistance to stand or sit found independence by using a lift chair.
 They are a little more expensive than a regular recliner, however if you have insurance, it may cover some of the cost.
 To see some examples of lift chairs, follow the link.